covertg/foundation-libsass-gulp-template/README.md

   * `src/`: All your sources go here
   * `build/`: All built files go here
   * `bower_components/foundation/scss/foundation/_settings.scss`: Foundation-specific settings go here
-  * `Gulpfile.js`: Check this out for a sense of what's going on
+  * `Gulpfile.js`: Read through this for a sense of what's going on

 ## Other Notes